 So what’s an easy fix so you can enjoy cereal treats and not scrounge around your desk drawers for an old granola bar an hour later?
 Mix up the ingredients!

 I used protein cereal, nuts, and raisins in my treats, and subbed in nut butter for a portion of the butter.
 Besides more protein and more fiber, this version of cereal treats results in a heartier snack.
 You won’t think you’re chewing on crispy, sweet (though super tasty) air – promise.

 The cereal treat methodology is still in place here, though the ingredients have changed.
 This particular combination was a hit in my house so I wrote the exact recipe below, but there is ample room for customization.
 I have been obsessing over cinnamon almond protein Cheerios, so we had a box (or three) to spare in recipe development.
-Feel free to use the cereal that you prefer – high fiber, gluten-free, etc. We buy cashews in bulk to have on hand for our favorite hint of curry chicken salad, so in they went too.
+Feel free to use the cereal that you prefer – high fiber, gluten-free, etc. We buy cashews in bulk to have on hand for our favorite curry chicken salad, so in they went too.
 If your pantry has a higher inventory of almonds, peanuts, walnuts, or pecans – then by all means!
 Raisins were a fun little addition that can be omitted if you happen to live with some raisin haters.

 Last but not least I reduced the butter, instead adding peanut butter.
 It melts beautifully and binds the ingredients along with the butter.
 Oh yeah, and the marshmallows?
 They stayed. 🙂